ivanradanov/rodinia/Readme.md

 This will cause it to be included from the Makefiles

-All of the commands commands regarding the cuda benchmarks act on the ones listed in [scripts/cuda_apps.sh](scripts/cuda_apps.sh).
+All of the commands commands regarding the CUDA benchmarks act on the ones listed in [scripts/cuda_apps.sh](scripts/cuda_apps.sh).

 ### Compilation
 ```sh